openscholar/drupal-test-traits/README.md

 ## Authoring tests

 Pick a test type:
-1. **ExistingSite**.
+1. **ExistingSiteBrowser**.
 See [ExampleTest.php](./tests/ExampleTest.php).
 These tests can be small unit tests up to larger Functional tests (via [Goutte](http://goutte.readthedocs.io/en/latest/)).
-2. **ExistingSiteJavascript**.
+2. **ExistingSiteSelenium2**.
 See [ExampleSelenium2DriverTest.php](tests/ExampleSelenium2DriverTest.php).
-These tests make use of Chrome or FireFox via Selenium, so are suited to testing Ajax and similar client side interactions.
+These tests make use of any browser which can run in web driver mode(Chrome, FireFox or Edge) via Selenium, so are suited to testing Ajax and similar client side interactions.
+This browser setup can also be used to run Drupal 8 core JS testing using [nightwatch](https://www.drupal.org/node/2968570).
 These tests run slower than ExistingSite.
-3. **ExistingSiteJavascript**.
+3. **ExistingSiteWebDriver**.
 See [ExampleWebDriverTest.php](tests/ExampleWebDriverTest.php).
 These tests make use of a headless Chrome browser, so are suited to testing Ajax and similar client side interactions.
 These tests run slower than ExistingSite.

 In addition to a test like above, you must extend a base class.
 You can extend [ExistingSiteBase.php](src/ExistingSiteBase.php), [ExistingSiteWebDriverTestBase.php](src/ExistingSiteWebDriverTestBase.php), or [ExistingSiteSelenium2DriverTestBase.php](src/ExistingSiteSelenium2DriverTestBase.php)